yracine/device-type.myFlair/README.md

 The smartapp can reproduce the Flair eveness and eveness active setpoint modes based on the thermostat's climate settings.

-The smartapp can also control multiple Minisplit/Windows unit and portable heaters/coolers inside your scheduled zones (based on the Flair HVACUnit device).
+The smartapp can also control multiple Minisplit/Windows unit and portable heaters/coolers inside your scheduled zones (based on the Flair HVACUnit device, see http://thingsthataresmart.wiki/index.php?title=My_Flair_HVac_Unit )

 For more details: